 The University has concluded academic exchange agreements that mainly involve the students of the Faculty and the Graduate School Maritime Sciences with the following 26 educational institutions (as of October 1, 2019).
 Exchange agreements are concluded in order to facilitate activities in research and educational fields that both parties are interested in, and they include exchanging faculty members and students, conducting joint research, and sharing information.

 The educational institutions marked with an ∗ in the table are those for which detailed regulations on the implementation of students exchanges have also been agreed in order to establish a system in which credits obtained by students at the exchange educational institution are recognized by Kobe University (an exchange-study system) and for which the students do not have to pay special tuition fees at the other educational institution (mutual special tuition fees exemption system).
-If you wish to apply for an exchange-study program at one of these educational institutions, please consult with the relevant administrative section (Students' Section) in advance.
+If you wish to apply for an exchange-study program at one of these educational institutions, please consult with the relevant administrative section (student affairs section of Academic / Student Affairs Group) in advance.

 |University name||Country / region||Overview of the institution|

 |United States of America||A public university (founded in 1941) located in Castine, Maine, USA, with approximately 950 students specializing in maritime-related engineering, international business, logistics, science, and transportation.
 Its graduate school offers courses in the fields of international logistics and maritime management.|

 |United States of America||After the exchange agreement with California Maritime Academy was concluded, this institution became part of the California State University organization.
 The Maritime Academy, which is located in Vallejo, California, USA, is an institution providing a maritime and maritime-related education and has faculty-level courses in international business, logistics, engineering, navigation, marine engineering, maritime transport, and machine engineering.|